 1

-When you're sharing your screen in a call or in a space with one other person, click Give control and then select the name.
+• When you're sharing your screen in a call or space with one other person, or sharing an application in a call on Webex App, click Give control and then select the participant.

-When you're sharing your screen in a meeting, click More sharing controls > Give remote control, select a participant, and click Give control.
+• When you're sharing your screen or an application in a meeting, click More sharing options > Give remote control, select a participant, and click Give control.

 If the request isn’t answered in 30 seconds, a request needs to be made again.